tarasowski/javascript-pocketguide/mentorship/008_lesson-preparation.md

 * Any data that can be obserbed by other parts of the program is basically shared mutable state.
 AVOID IT!!!
 	* Global Variables
 	* Console programs that puts stuff into the console and programs that wait for stuff from a console
-	* DOM that gets some stuff enjected and other programs that waiting for changes in the dome
+	* DOM that gets some stuff enjected and other programs that waiting for changes in the DOM

 * Message passing was the main feature of OOP.
-Only the object can mutate it's state, if you need to mutate it's state you need to send a message to that object and the object is only can mutate it's state.
+Only the object can mutate it's state, if you need to mutate it's state you need to send a message to that object and the object is the only who can mutate it's state.

 * Encapsulation was anther main feature of OOP.